I have a problem!

 One other important thing – don’t fight it alone.

 For me, this has been the difference between success and failure.
 And it is something else the devil will try to make you forget.
-He knows how unlikely he is to win against you, if a number of people are taking their authority against him simultaneously.
-Conversely, he knows he has a good chance if he can isolate you and attack you on your own.
+He knows how unlikely he is to win against you if many people are helping you resist.

-“Again I say to you that if two of you agree on earth concerning anything that they ask, it will be done for them by my Father in heaven.”
-Matthew 18:19
+Again I say to you that if two of you agree on earth concerning anything that they ask, it will be done for them by my Father in heaven -Matthew 18:19